• Skip to primary navigation

 Assembling the Buns

 • Spread the softened butter all over the dough, making sure to get right to the edge.
-Then, sprinkle the brown sugar, raisins, and cinnamon evenly across the dough.
+Then, mix the brown sugar and cinnamon together and sprinkle it evenly across the dough.
+Scatter the raisins on top.

-• Roll up the dough, starting with the long side closest to you.
+• Roll up the dough, starting with one of the short ends.
 Be sure to roll tightly to get a good shape.
-Press down gently on the roll with the flat of your hands and roll it back and forth a couple times to lengthen it some.
+Seal the ends and seam by pinching them closed.

 • Bake them in the center of the oven for 20-25 minutes.
 If the filling starts to burn, cover with aluminum foil.
 The buns should be a rich golden brown, but not too dark.

-• While they are cooling, prepare the decoration.
-Heat the apricot jam in a small pot until warm, stirring frequently, then push through a sieve to remove the lumps of fruit.
-Then, brush the sieved jam all over the buns while they are still warm.
+• While they are baking, heat the marmalade or jam in a small pot until warm, stirring frequently, then push through a sieve to remove the lumps of fruit.
+Then, brush the sieved jam all over the buns while they are still hot.

-• Let they cool some before tearing them.
+• Let the rolls cool before tearing them apart and serving.
 Eat them warm with soft butter.

 Notes